yasir027/BusWay/README.md

 # 🚍 BusWay: Real-Time Bus Number Plate Detection & Tracking System

 **BusWay** is a smart transit tracking system that detects bus number plates from live CCTV footage using computer vision and OCR.
 It extracts real-time information including the **bus number**, **timestamp**, and **location**, and stores this data—along with a snapshot—for potential real-time broadcast to users waiting at subsequent bus stops.

-# 🚍 BusWay: Real-Time Bus Number Plate Detection & Tracking System

-**BusWay** is a smart transit tracking system that detects bus number plates from live CCTV footage using computer vision and OCR.
-It extracts real-time information including the **bus number**, **timestamp**, and **location**, and stores this data—along with a snapshot—for potential real-time broadcast to users waiting at subsequent bus stops.